About Us

 In the business world, another key case is Elgin v.
 St. Louis Coca Cola Bottling Company.
 This ruling set a big precedent, allowing companies to track their own vehicles.

 The takeaway?
-Tracking company property is usually fine, as long as there’s clear consent and a valid purpose, like improving logistics or keeping vehicles safe.
+Field service time tracking for company technicians is usually fine, as long as there’s clear consent and a valid purpose, like improving logistics or keeping vehicles safe.

 The Federal Motor Carrier Safety Administration (FMCSA) now requires commercial motor vehicles to install ELDs to monitor drivers’ hours.

 Why?
-To make sure drivers follow hours-of-service (HOS) regulations, protecting them from overworking and keeping roads safer.
+To make sure drivers followfield service management best practices hours-of-service (HOS) regulations, protecting them from overworking and keeping roads safer.

 If you’re in logistics or transport, stay on top of ELD requirements and exemptions.
 Regular fleet audits can save you from fines and hassle.